auhw-nihs/Cooking-processing-coefficient/README.md

 Reverse-yield factor database for processed foods in the Standard Tables of Food Composition in Japan are updated when any revisions are necessary.
+Any inquiries on the database should be send by messages at 'reverse.yield.factor.japan@gmail.com'.